Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/service-locator-architecture.md

 The next variety of service types is related to being able to provide data for a language.
 Unlike "feature" services, more than one "provider" service can be registered on a language.

 It doesn't matter which service `Type` key a service is registered under.
-Therefore if any registered service implements one of these interfaces, it will be used.
+Therefore, if any registered service implements one of these interfaces, it will be used.
 But be careful to not register more than one service with the same `Type` key, or else the existing service that with `Type` key will be removed.

 This table lists the built-in multiple-instance service types that can be used when adding providers to an [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage).
 The Service Type column indicates the interface that must be implemented by the service for it to be used, however as mentioned above, the service can be registered using any `Type` key.